 - For accommodated testing only: Answer documents from your test center arrived late or your test date was rescheduled.
 (Please allow an additional one to two weeks for answer documents to arrive from locations other than Canada.)

-- For accommodated testing only: You provided incomplete or inaccurate test form information on the answer document, or the answer document has not cleared all other scoring accuracy checks.
+- For accommodated testing only: You provided incomplete or inaccurate test form information on the answer document.

 - An irregularity is reported at your test center.